natemoo-re/deckdeckgo-docs/docs/components/app-components-chart/app-components-chart.md

 # Chart

 The "Chart" component is an extra component which let you draw charts easily.
-This Web Component could be use with or without [DeckDeckGo] respectively could be use as a plotter library in any web projects.

 To create and draw the charts, this project is using [D3js](https://d3js.org).